 .NET Core has support for gRPC-Web.
 For more information, see Use gRPC in browser apps.

 .NET Core has experimental support for creating JSON web APIs from gRPC services.
-For more information, see Create JSON Web APIs from gRPC.
+For more information, see gRPC JSON transcoding.

 Not human readable